-This Raspberry Fool recipe is an easy gluten-free and dairy-free dessert!
+This Dairy-Free Raspberry Fool recipe is an easy quick dessert!
 Coconut whipped cream and fresh raspberries are folded together for one dreamy combination.
 Vegan.

-Cool, light, and sweet.
-And simple.
+A cool, light dessert that's sweet.
+And easy.
 No-bake desserts should be just that.
 A fruit fool certainly fits the requirements.

 Traditionally made with pureed fruit and cream, this no-bake dessert of British origin lends itself to using an array of different fresh fruits.